Homeschooling can be an incredible way to educate your children.

 In fact, you’ve got so many options on How to homeschool, it will probably make your head spin.

-Depending on your Why and Who, along with your homeschooling style, budget, religious beliefs, and time that you have to personally teach or oversee the homeschooling of your children, you should consider these possibilities:
+Depending on your Why and Who, along with your homeschooling style, budget, religious beliefs, and time that you have to personally teach or oversee the homeschooling of your children, here are some possibilities:

 These are technically private schools where students go to a school certain days each week and then are given homework to do on the other days at home.
 This is a great option for moms who want a different option than the public school system, but would rather have the curriculum and teaching for all subjects done by someone else.